Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Amount of bandwidth

 Represents the network throughput shared across the number of configured threads.
-By default is set to unlimited.
-In this case all the available bandwidth to the server running as VB365 Proxy will be used.
-The best practice is to limit the maximum amount of bandwidth the VB365 Proxy can use.
-It is interesting to note the VB365 Proxy might not necessarily use the maximum bandwidth configured as this also depends on the Microsoft 365 throttling limiting the connection speed.
-In any case the bandwith is always shared across the number of threads.
+By default, it is set to unlimited.
+In this scenario, all the available bandwidth to the server running as Veeam Backup for Microsoft 365 Proxy will be utilized.
+However, best practice dictates limiting the maximum amount of bandwidth Veeam Backup for Microsoft 365 Proxy can use.
+It is important to note that the Veeam Backup for Microsoft 365 Proxy might not necessarily use the maximum configured bandwidth, as this also depends on Microsoft 365 throttling, which limits the connection speed.
+Regardless, the bandwidth is always shared across the number of threads.

 Back to top